Kandahari Begum: Marriage

 Kandahari Begum married Prince Khurram on 8 November 1610 in Agra.
 There were several family connections between their two families.
 Khurram's official biographer, Muhammad Amin Qazvini, was far more eloquent in his description of the marriage.
 Indeed, effusive compliments were the order of the day and his delirious account left no superlative unexplored.
-The festive assemble was arranged in a beautifully appointed mansion that was traditionally assigned to the widow mother of the ruling emperor and located inside the thick walls of Agra Fort adjacent to the palatial State House.
+The festive assembly was arranged in a beautifully appointed mansion that was traditionally assigned to the widow mother of the ruling emperor and located inside the thick walls of Agra Fort adjacent to the palatial State House.
 The astrologers duly consulted the marriage at an auspicious hour.

 On 21 August 1611, she gave birth to the couple's first child, a daughter, who was named "Parhez Banu Begum" by her grandfather, Emperor Jahangir.
 However, in the Maasir-i-Alamgiri, she is referred to as Purhunar Banu Begum.
 She was the eldest child of her father, but the only child of her mother.

 Burial place

-She lies buried at Agra, in the center of the expansive garden at Agra founder by her (c.
+She lies buried at Agra, in the center of the expansive unded at Agra founded by her (c.
 1628 - 50), called Kandahari Bagh.
 She also had a mosque built, which was three arched, single dome mosque on the western side of the Kandahari Bagh at Agra.
 It served a quarry of bricks for constructing modern day buildings in the complex, and is no longer extant.
 The building over her tomb was largely destroyed during the period of anarchy which followed Aurangzeb's death in 1707.
 The building, which is in the vault is converted into a dwelling place.
 Her tomb does not exist any more, just the compound it was situated in does, along with one of the entrance gates, a portion of the wall and a couple of the wall's corner cupolas.
 The British East India Company sold it to the Raja of Bharatpur who raised some modern buildings in it.
 The compound became property of the Bharatpur rulers at some point in the colonial era, and a mansion was built in place of the central tomb.
 Thence it became famous as "Bharatpur House".
 A gate and a few corner chhatris of the original garden have survived.